Gather uses data intelligence to get toilets to people who need them.

 Who we are

-John Peter Archer and Lindsey Noakes founded Gather in 2016.
-They are guided by a panel of expert advisors including specialists from Google, UNICEF, UCL and a former consultant to WHO.
-Gather is a UK registered charity supported by a growing group of private philanthropists, pro bono partners and foundations including former US vice-president Al Gore’s Generation Foundation.
-Gather is governed by a diverse, multidisciplinary board of trustees and is also a member of Geovation, the Ordnance Survey’s hub for location data.
+Gather was founded by John Peter Archer and Lindsey Noakes in 2016.
+The growing Gather team are guided by a panel of expert advisors including specialists from Google, UNICEF, UCL and Restless Development and governed by a diverse, multidisciplinary board of trustees.
+Gather is a UK registered charity supported by philanthropists, pro bono partners and institutions including World Bank’s Data Innovation Fund.
+Gather is a resident innovator at Geovation, the Ordnance Survey’s hub for location data.